College Conference & AGM

 Session 3A -- Federal Legislation changes

-Panelists: Al Magnan, Reg.
-Director, Department of Fisheries and Oceans (CAN); Lisa Walls, Director of Public Engagement, Cdn.
+Panelists: Al Magnan, Manager, Fish and Fish Habitat Protection Program (Nanaimo), Fisheries and Oceans Canada; Lisa Walls, Director General of Regional Operations West, Cdn.
 Environmental Assessment Agency; Ryan Greville, Reg.
-Manager, Navigation Protection Program/Transport Canada
+Manager, Navigation Protection Program, Transport Canada

-Session 3B -- Human/Wildlife Interaction Management: What's the Role of the Professional Biologist?
+Session 3B -- Human/Wildlife Coexistence and Conflict: What's the Role of the Professional Biologist?

 2:45-3:30pm: Session 4 -- How Professionals Get Into Trouble